-I hope this guide was helpful for finding the best ski jacket to fit your needs.
+I hope this guide was helpful for finding a good ski jacket to fit your needs.
 If you want to comment or recommend a jacket I didn’t include, please use my contact form to get in touch.

 Have fun and be safe out there!